-The designs enabled or supported Deceptive strategies by presenting misleading information (i.e., \textbf{notification message}, \textbf{product page}, \textbf{countdown timer}, \textbf{back-ordered warning}, and \textbf{chat channel}) and inductive discounts (i.e., \textbf{red pocket}, \textbf{coupon}, and \textbf{flash sale}).
+The designs that enabled or supported Deceptive strategies presented misleading information (i.e., \textbf{notification messages}, \textbf{product pages}, \textbf{countdown timers}, \textbf{back-ordered warnings}, and \textbf{chat channels}) and inductive discounts (i.e., \textbf{red pockets}, \textbf{coupons}, or \textbf{flash sales}).
 These designs helped streamers create fake scarcity, social proof, exclusive pricing and urgency to induce viewers to buy products.
-For example, both Taobao and Douyin have the notification message feature.
-Once a viewer adds an item to his/her shopping cart, there will be a public notification message saying ``User X is ordering the item'' on the screen.
-Douyin also shows the total number of buyers on the screen.
+For example, both Taobao and TikTok have a notification message feature.
+Once a viewer adds an item to his/her shopping cart, there will be a public notification message on the screen saying ``User X is ordering the item''.
+TikTok also shows the total number of buyers on the screen.
 The public notification messages can be used as evidence of high demand.
-Using this evidence, streamers can urge viewers to make an order.
-In one case, the streamer claimed, ``This is really the last one.''
-But the streamer asked her assistant to restock the product later.
-Although Deceptive strategies were enabled or supported by specific designs, it took time for viewers to detect or verify fake information compared to Compulsive strategies.
-It is necessary to provide tools to help viewers or customers to identify deceptive malicious selling.
+Using this evidence, streamers can urge viewers to place an order.
+In one case, the streamer claimed, ``This is really the last one'', however, the streamer asked her assistant to restock the product later.
+Although Deceptive strategies were enabled or supported by specific designs, it took time for viewers to detect or verify fake information compared to the Restrictive strategies.
+It is thus necessary to provide tools to help viewers or customers to identify deceptive malicious selling.

-The designs \textbf{beautify camera filter} and \textbf{chat channel} enabled and supported Designing strategies.
-For example, The visual misrepresentation enabled by the beautify camera filter facilitates malicious selling.
-The streamer of VD11 used the beautify camera filter provided by Douyin to hide the flaws of her apparel such as the bad texture and workmanship.
-Most Designing strategies were not mediated by platform designs but mostly implemented by streamers themselves.
+Designs supporting \textbf{beautify camera filters} enabled and supported Covert strategies.
+For example, the visual misrepresentation enabled by the beautify camera filter facilitated malicious selling.
+The streamer of VD11 used the beautify camera filter provided by TikTok to hide the flaws of her apparel such as the bad texture and workmanship.

-The results also revealed that the chat channel supported all the three types of malicious selling strategies.
-It is also the only design used by viewers to counter malicious selling strategies.
-This is not surprising since the chat channel is the only means for viewers to provide negative feedback.
-For example, some streamers enforced Egoistic Norms by ask viewers to send certain positive terms in the chat channel.
+The results also revealed that the \textbf{chat channel} supported three types of malicious selling strategies.
+It was also the only design used by viewers to counter malicious selling strategies.
+This was not surprising because the chat channel was the only means for viewers to provide negative feedback.
+For example, some streamers enforced Egoistic Norms by asking viewers to send certain positive terms in the chat channel.
 Viewers sent comments such as ``poor quality products'' to fight against malicious selling via the chat channel.